Designing Character Traits in The Sims 3

 The Most Popular Traits

-Here are the top 4 traits:
+Here are the 4 most-chosen traits:

-A whopping 8% of created Sims have the Friendly trait -- yes, 8% is a considered high when there are 63+ traits to choose from, and not all Sims leave Create-A-Sim with 5 traits (younger ages get fewer).
+A whopping 8% of created Sims have the Friendly trait -- yes, 8% is high when there are 63+ traits to choose from, and not all Sims leave Create-A-Sim with 5 traits (younger ages get fewer).
 Almost as many Sims have Athletic, Great Kisser, or Family Oriented.
 I love the uplifting message this sends about our Simmers – our community idealizes positive, wholesome qualities in humanity!
 (With a little smooching tossed in.)

 We learned a strong lesson from seeing Great Kisser in the top 3.
 This was one of the traits surrounded by controversy about whether it had enough gameplay value to warrant its existence.
 All it did was give your Sims better chances of having their kisses go well with other Sims.
 It’s not actually a big advantage.
 In the world of strategy gaming, this would be a poor choice.
 However, Sims games don’t find their places in players’ hearts because of the strategy – instead, it’s all about the creativity, fiction, and storytelling power – and this is why Great Kisser is so popular.

 Players are mostly picking traits based on the fictional character they are trying to make and not focusing on gameplay benefits as often.